 There are cases when modifying the code is not possible and a restart is required.
 These include changing signatures, modifying generic functions, renamings of any kind, and some more.
 If this happens JetBrains Rider will make you aware by showing a tooltip.

-To finish the debugging session, press Shift+F5, select Stop in the Debug tool window.
+To finish the debugging session, press Ctrl+F2, select Stop in the Debug window.
 This will detach the debugger from the application and make the application exit (in case you have run it from JetBrains Rider).in the menu, or click

 You may be also interested in the following language- and framework-specific guidelines: